yqu1/scheduler/README.md

 Install:

-Clone the code and include the directory directly through chrome/window/extension/load extensions
+Clone the code.
+Goto chrome://chrome/extensions/, click load unpacked extension and navigate to the directory of the extension files and select the directory.
+Make sure developer mode is on.

 Usage: